KevinBinon/KevinBinon.github.io/_posts/2016-11-30-setting-up-this-blog.markdown

 ## Steps I took to create this blog

 After talking with [sch3lp](https://sch3lp.github.io) I figured out that setting up my own blog shouldn't be that hard.
-However since I had zero knowledge about _Jekyll_, I also used [tinypress.co](http://tinypress.co) to have a functional blog in a few seconds.
+However since I had zero knowledge about _Jekyll_, I used [tinypress.co](http://tinypress.co) to have a functional blog in a few seconds.
+[Tinypress.co](http://tinypress.co) provides a web-interfaces which integrates with your GitHub-repo.
+It also offers a CRUD to manage your own posts on your GitHub page.

+I only used [tinypress.co](http://tinypress.co) for the initialisation of this blog.
+Since I like to have more insights on how _Jekyll_ works, I removed the integration from [tinypress.co](http://tinypress.co).
+Now I'm adding posts on my local machine and pushing it to my git-repo first instead of using the editor provided by [tinypress.co](http://tinypress.co).

 [Bktid](https://bktid.github.io) mentioned some [experimental setup](http://jekyllrb.com/docs/windows/#installation), which included installing chocolatey and ruby on windows.
 I did give it a try and I succeeded!

-Now I'm adding posts on my local machine instead of using the editor provided by [tinypress.co](http://tinypress.co).
+Seems it wasn't the `technical mumbojumbo` like I thought it would be.

 ## Issue(s) I've encountered